-Bill Belichick Dedicated 300th Win Game Ball To Patriots Players In Speech
+NESN

 There was quite a ceremony in the New England Patriots’ locker room after their Week 8 win over the Cleveland Browns.

-Not only did the Patriots improve to 8-0 on the season, it was also head coach Bill Belichick’s 300th win.
+Not only did the Patriots improve to 8-0 on the season, but it was also head coach Bill Belichick’s 300th win.
 He joins elite company by accomplishing that feat.
 Only Don Shula and George Halas are in the 300-win club.

 Belichick gave his typical post-game speech to Patriots players.
 Then Patriots owner Robert Kraft gave Belichick a game ball for his career accomplishment.
 Belichick then, in turn, dedicated that game ball to his players.